codelaxx/codelaxx/README.md

 - Maintain my Honda
 - Patch up my 20 year old Subaru forrester, making sure it can still outrun Teslas and IPace-Jag on a good day
 - Plan my Coding Dojo or Code Club endeavours
-- Rock one of my Commodore computers, be it VIC20, C64, A500, A600, or the new fullsize "The C64" remake"
+- Rock one of my Commodore computers, be it VIC20, C64, A500, A600, or the new fullsize "The C64" remake".
+An A1200 would be nice!
 - Work on my Raspberry Pi 4 based arcade projects with Retropie, trying to get the younger generation interested and engaged
 - Use my imagination
 - Get schooled by my kids when it comes to using the imagination